 We usually choose a destination together on the return leg of the journey we are currently making.v So on our return from Portugal the ‘roulette ball’ stopped over Scotland.

 John was very curious, but I have to say a little sceptical: ‘You want to take me to see some green meadows’, but our Scottish road trip was one of the best trips we had taken together, so much so that the choice for next year fell again on Scotland, for a second tour to discover the Orkney Islands of the magnificent Scottish landscapes and the areas we did not see on this trip.

 Scotland is located in the north of Great Britain and occupies more than a third of its surface, the ancient Romans would have described it as the land north of Hadrian’s Wall.

-Scotland, in English Scotland, in Scottish Gaelic Alba, has no international borders.
-It is surrounded by the Atlantic Ocean and its territory includes another 790 smaller islands including the Orkney Islands, the Hebrides and the Shetland Islands.
+Scotland, in italian Scozia, in Scottish Gaelic Alba, has no international borders.
+It is surrounded by the Atlantic Ocean and its territory includes 790 other smaller islands including the Orkney, Hebrides and Shetland Islands.

 Scotland has a flat territory with reliefs with different characteristics from those of the Alps.
 From my studies in Geology, I remember that it is one of the oldest places in the world created with Caledonian orogenesis.